donmccurdy/glTF-Transform-View/README.md

 **P0:**

+- [x] Dispose of resources associated with active Properties when renderer disposed
-- [ ] Dispose of resources removed from PropertyGraph
+- [ ] Dispose of resources associated with unused Properties when renderer disposed
-- [ ] Dispose of resources when renderer disposed
+- [ ] Dispose of resources associated with disposed Properties immediately
 - [ ] Unit tests

 **P1:**